 Lives and works in Buenos Aires, Argentina

-In the Museo de Tlatelolco, in Mexico City, a solo exhibition of a project from 1968 was presented in 2017.
-And the RM publishing house published a photobook of this project.
+In 2017, a solo exhibition of a project on 1968 was presented at the Museo de Tlatelololco, Mexico City.
+The publishing house RM published a photobook of this project.